Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicalunittesting.com
 Practical Unit Testing with JUnit
-Nowadays developers are ectetout tests. le heorn pwriting high-quality unit tests can turn out to be a real chall This book explns in detail  tt tesu Java iJU 5, TestNG, Mockito and A
+Nowadays developers are ectetout tests. le heoiting high-quality unit tests can turn out to be a real chall This book explns in detail  tt tesu Java iJU 5, TestNG, Mockito and A